 You can see how all the of the images are clipped together, linking them to the shape layer.
 And you can see each of them have their own mask:

-(I mentioned earlier that I like to use a bright color for my shape layer.
+(I mentioned earlier that I like to use a bright colour for my shape layer.
 This is so that I can see at a glance if I haven’t positioned one of my photos properly.
 If I scan my eyes over the layout, and see a bright red edge somewhere, it instantly tells me I have to check the placement of an image.)

 Ok, so right now you’re probably still thinking "Why?
 Why is this whole mask business better than clipping each photo to individual shape layers?
 It seems like more work to me, not less."